Stanleytowne/dLLM-group-meeting/slide.md

 - Why dLLM?
     - i.e., what's wrong with autoregressive LLMs and what are the potential benefits of dLLM?
 - dLLM (MDLM) recap
-- State-of-the-art dLLMs, both open-source and closed-source
+- State-of-the-art dLLMs: open / closed-source
 - Drawbacks of the current dLLMs(MDLMs)
 - dLLM unchained
     - Reclaiming Parallelism, Revision, and Memory from MDLM.